Amphechinus

 Amphechinus is an extinct genus of hedgehog of the family Erinaceidae, which lived in Asia and Europe during the Oligocene and in North America, Africa, Asia and Europe during the Miocene.
 The genus contains at least 14 species.
 It is classified in the subfamily Erinaceinae and in the family Erinaceidae.

 A single specimen examined in 1998 was estimated to have had a weight of 175 g when alive.

 Characteristics

 As a member of the family Erinaceidae and in the subfamily Erinaceinae, Amphechinus may have been around the size of the European hedgehog, with males being larger than females.

 Diet

-Like many other genera in the family Erinaceidae, Amphechinus mostly ate either small invertebrates like modern day hedgehogs like beetles, worms, caterpillars earwigs and more other insect species and shuffle through the ground to find any insects.
+Like many other genera in the family Erinaceidae, Amphechinus mostly ate small invertebrates like hedgehogs currently found in Europe, Asia and Africa.
+They would have ate beetles, worms, caterpillars and earwigs and other insect species.
+Although they would have shuffled through the ground to find any insects.

 Distribution

 Amphechinus may have either lived in forests and dense areas with enough food sources like caterpillars and other insects to eat during the Oligocene roughly 30 million years ago in Asia and Europe in the Miocene.